Pilot's Handbook of Aeronautical Knowledge

 This formula accepts variables:

-To determine the distance to the station, determine how far you can travel at your current groundspeed, using the time-to-station as the duration of flight.
+To determine the distance to the station, rather than the time to the station, determine how far you can travel at your current groundspeed, using the time-to-station product as the duration of flight.
 This can be done with a manual E6B.
 For an electronic E6B, use the "distance flown" function.

 Calculating VOR Time & Distance with the E6B